-Position Required Ownership Level

-Chief Executive Officer of the Company 5 x Base Annual Salary Senior Vice Presidents of the Company 2 x Base Annual Salary Certain senior officers of the Company and its subsidiaries as designated by the 1 x Base Annual Salary Company Chief Executive Officer
+Position Required Ownership Level Chief Executive Officer of the Company 5 x Base Annual Salary Senior Vice Presidents of the Company 2 x Base Annual Salary Certain senior officers of the Company and its subsidiaries as designated by 1 x Base Annual Salary the Company Chief Executive Officer

+Our Named Executive Officers currently hold shares of our common stock or equivalents at levels greater than or equal to the Required Ownership Level.
 Shares owned outright and shares represented by RSUs or restricted stock awards, whether vested or unvested, including performance-based shares at the target award level, count as share equivalents toward the Required Ownership Level.
 Unexercised stock options do not count toward the Required Ownership Level.
 Failure to achieve or maintain the Required Ownership Level may result in (i) the applicable individual being required to hold all after-tax vested stock award shares and after-tax shares acquired upon exercise of stock options, or (ii) suspension of future equity awards, until the Required Ownership Level is achieved.
 The Compensation Committee (or its designee) may make exceptions, in its sole discretion, in the event of disability or great financial hardship.